pmary/pmary.github.io/_posts/2019-04-03-comparing_golang_node_js.markdown

 }
 </style>

 I've seen a lot of comparaison between Golang and Node.js along with debates about which one is the best.
-In this post I would like to explain why they have been created, how do they perform, scale and their usage, 10 year after they both came into existence.
+In this post I would like to explain why they have been created, how do they perform, scale and their usage, 10 years after they both came into existence.

 # The Origin Story
 First, note that Go is a programming language while Node.js is a JavaScript run-time environment.
 While both are used for server-side development, the isomorphic nature of JavaScript make the comparison somewhat difficult, especially when talking about popularity.